matplo/yasp/README.md

 - --configure will take --prefix --workdir and --recipe-dir into account
 - location of the config file can be overwritten with --use-config
+- use --list to list known recipes (simple scripts with some templating)
+- use --recipe-dir to use a different location of the recipes

 # use from within python